 There is, of course, no one-size-fits-all solution for students with disabilities.
 What remains consistent, however, are the widespread resources and accommodations given to students with special needs.
 The NCES report shows that a large percentage of institutions provide additional exam time, classroom note-taking assistants, personal attention from faculty, learning strategy and study skill help, alternative exam formats, and adaptive technology.
 Colleges are required to make accommodations for students with disabilities to a reasonable extent (i.e. one that does not fundamentally alter the program of study), but not all campuses and buildings are outfitted for special accessibility.

 For example, a student with a walking disability may need to pay special attention to the layout of the campus to determine if a school is adequately accessible.
-They will need to know where classes are held, how far apart they are, or if there are any steep gradients or hills and how best to be prepared for emergency exits.
-These are considerations -some obvious, some difficult to predict – that should be thoroughly researched in advance.
+They need to know where classes are held, how far apart they are, if there are any steep gradients or hills, and how best to be prepared for emergency exits.
+These are considerations that should be thoroughly researched in advance.
 If a student does decide to enroll, developing a relationship with the campus administrators and disability services staff as early as possible will be an important part in ensuring a comfortable campus experience.

 Transitioning to Higher Education

 For students with disabilities, successfully transitioning from high school to college rests heavily on understanding their personal needs, managing expectations, taking advantage of resources, and planning ahead.
 College is often the first time students live away from family, and this can prove especially challenging as they become immersed in a more rigorous and often less personalized academic environment.